Logan-Stark/Logan-Stark.github.io/_posts/2020-07-28-Can-we-predict-Movie-success-?.md

 ---
 layout: post
 title: Predicting Success
-subtitle:Can we use machine learning to predict how successful a movie will be?
+subtitle: Can we use machine learning to predict how successful a movie will be?
 tags: [Movies]
 comments: true
 ---

 Insert image of movie related thing.

 ## Introduction